leeprovoost/go-rest-api-template/README.md

 I'm using the environment variables technique to tell the app in what environment it lives:

-* `LOCAL`: local development machine
+* `LOCAL`: local development environment
 * `DEV`: development or integration server
 * `STG`: staging servers
 * `PRD`: production servers

 We then load our version file.
-I have added a helper function in `util.go` that can parse a `VERSION` file using semantic versioning.
+I have added a helper function in `pkg/version/parse.go` that can parse a `VERSION` file using semantic versioning.

 ```
 // reading version from file
-version, err := ParseVersionFile(version)
+version, err := vparse.ParseVersionFile(version)
 if err != nil {
   log.WithFields(log.Fields{
     "env":  env,